 Want to visit Bali already?

-See my favorite place in the island and spoil your taste buds with incredible vegetarian food.
+See my favorite place in Bali and spoil your taste buds with incredible vegetarian food.
+It’s a magical island with so many places to see around Bali.
 If you continue your trip to other islands of Indonesia, I invite you to have a look at the most spectacular volcanoes in Java island – Bromo and Merapi and interesting things to do around Yogyakarta.